-Welcome to the Rogers Middle School chapter of the National Junior Honor Society!
+Welcome to the Rogers Middle School Honor Society!

-NJHS will meet regularly almost every second Tuesday of each month.
-Regular meetings will be held in the Mrs. Stangler's room from 7:30-8 am, unless otherwise noted.
+Honor Society will meet regularly almost every third Tuesday of each month.
 Additional meetings will be scheduled throughout the year as needed.

-Elected officers will have a 15 minute leadership meeting the week before a regularly scheduled meeting from 7:40-7:55 am.
+Elected officers will have a 15 minute leadership meeting the week before a regularly scheduled meeting.
 Additional leadership meetings will also be scheduled as needed.

 Member attendance is mandatory for each meeting.
 Five excused (excused by a written note from a parent/guardian) or three unexcused (failing to be present without notification) absences may result in suspension from the chapter.